 Johannes initially scheduled an appointment to address her fear of interviews and public speaking.
 “It was very useful.
 I knew I had to put myself out there in front of employers at the fall career fair,” she shared.

 At the career fair, she found 10Fold Communications and immediately applied for an internship with them when she found out about their intern-to-hire program.
-“When an employer responded to my application, I was overwhelmed and didn’t know what to do, so I went back to the BCC for help,” she said.
+“When an employer responded to my application, I was overwhelmed and didn’t know what to do,” she shared.
+“So I went back to the BCC for help.”

 Stephanie Sindt, a career advisor, held a mock interview with her and gave advice throughout the long interview process.
 Sindt also helped Johannes realize just how much practical experience she had from her tour in Korea.